-As you prepare your tax returns for the 2018 tax year, be careful not to commit any of these eight home-related tax mistakes, especially if you are taking any home office tax deductions.
+As you prepare your tax returns for the new tax year, be careful not to commit any of these eight common tax mistakes, especially when it comes to the property tax deduction or the mortgage interest deduction.

 #1 Deducting the Wrong Year for Property Taxes

-You take a tax deduction for property taxes in the year you (or the holder of your escrow account) actually paid them.
-Some taxing authorities work a year behind — that is, you’re not billed for 2017 property taxes until 2018.
+You take a tax deduction for property tax in the year you (or the holder of your escrow account) actually paid them.
+Some taxing authorities work a year behind — that is, you’re not billed this year's property taxes until next year.
 But that’s irrelevant to the feds.

 Enter on your federal forms whatever amount you actually paid in that tax year, no matter what the date is on your tax bill.
-Dave Hampton, CPA, a tax department manager at the Cincinnati accounting firm of Burke & Schindler, has seen homeowners confuse payments for different years and claim the incorrect amount.
+Dave Hampton, CPA, a tax manager with HG CPA, LLC, in Cincinnati, has seen homeowners confuse payments for different years and claim the incorrect amount.

 Tip: Taking this deduction requires that you itemize.

 #2 Confusing Escrow Amount for Actual Taxes Paid